thenameisflic/thenameisflic.github.io/_posts/2019-06-10-introducing-thing-a-week.md

 ---
 layout: single
-title: "Introducing Thing A Week"
+title: "How to do a Thing A Week"
 tags:
   - thing a week
 ---

-Thing a Week is my new project with the main goal of pushing my product knowledge to the next level and solving some real-world challenges along the way.
+Thing a Week is a philosophy with the main goal of pushing product knowledge to the next level and solving some real-world challenges along the way.

-Here's how it's going to work:
+Here's how I go about it:

 ### Step 1 - Identifying needs